sergcpp/DummyEngine/README.md

-Small library with platform-dependent stuff.
+# Small library with platform-dependent stuff